smithylee81/All_Things_Volleyball/TESTING.md

 ### Further possible improvements
 * Further refactoring could have been done to improve clean code and readability.
 This was done only to small extend due to the time constraint.
 * A more custom designed page for the Django admin dashboard could have been implemented in order to give shop owners/Superusers a much better user experience in controlling and maintaining the database.
+* Further sytling and media queries to allow a better user experience on smaller screen devices.
+* Adding extra functions for the user to 'Add a Comment' & 'Add a Post' would complete the users experience of the Blog application.

 ---
 [Back to contents](#contents)